 The resource is made up of 13 Developmental Guides – one guide per developmental area.
 The guides summarise the findings from an extensive search of academic, psychological literature.
 The authors have presented complex psychological information in a simple, clear format which is accessible to those who are new to psychology.

 The developmental guides have been endorsed by a team of academics from the psychology department at Royal Holloway College, University of London.

 The Fagus resource also includes Developmental Checklists.
 These are briefer versions of the Developmental Guides.
 Teaching staff can use each checklist as a quick reference tool to identify whether a child is demonstrating the key behaviours associated with a particular age range within an emotional/social domain.
 This information can be collated to create a Developmental Profile for the child.

-2. Help teaching staff to apply this understanding to set developmentally appropriate goals for pupils in emotional and social domains. [see Developmental Profiles and Goal Attainment Scaling]
+2. Help teaching staff to apply this understanding to identify a pupil’s individual social and emotional needs are as well as their strengths, set developmentally appropriate goals for pupils in emotional and social domains and target strategies and focus interventions in the area of social and emotional functioning for pupils. [see Developmental Profiles and Goal Attainment Scaling]

 Teaching staff can use the guides to approximate a child’s current level of development within a particular emotional/social domain and set targets and goals based on what would be expected to happen next in typical development.

-3. Provide a framework to monitor emotional and social development. [see Developmental Profiles and Goal Attainment Scaling]
+3. Provide a framework to monitor emotional and social development and measure the impact of interventions and strategies over time. [see Developmental Profiles and Goal Attainment Scaling]

 The developmental guides been summarised into a shorter format to create Developmental Checklists.
 These can be used to create a Developmental Profile of a child, approximating their development across each of the emotional and social domains.
 The checklists and profiles can be updated to track the child’s emotional and social progress and focus and evidence the impact of interventions.